BhallaLab/moose-examples/tutorials/Electrophys/README.txt

 ephys1_cable.py:

 This is a model of a simple uniform passive cable.
-It displays the membrane potential at intervals of 5 ms in plots coloured blue through maroon.
+It has two plots: one of membrane potential Vm as a function of time, sampled at four locations along the cable, and the other of Vm as a function of position, sampled at 5 times (intervals of 5 ms) during the simulation.
-The user can scale the following parameters up and down:
+The user can use the sliders to scale the following parameters up and down:
 RM
 RA
 CM